NorthBit/Metaphor/README.md

 Metaphor's source code is now released!
 The source include a PoC code that generates MP4 exploits in real-time and bypassing ASLR.

+Server-side includes simple PHP scripts that run the exploit generator - I'm using XAMPP to serve gzipped MP4 files.
+The exploit generator is written in Python.

 usage: metaphor.py [-h] [-c CONFIG] -o OUTPUT {leak,rce,suicide} ...

 positional arguments: